camunda/camunda/webapp/README.md

 Currently, our structure is separated in something similare to the flow below.

+NOTES:
-NOTE: In the image, BE = backend
+* In the image, BE = backend
+* Authentication part is ommited from this diagram

 ![requestflow](https://user-images.githubusercontent.com/3302415/147551182-d754827b-e2ee-4706-9b22-0b724ce6fc4e.png)